 If you want more aqua yoga how to videos:

-Laminated aqua yoga sequences are the perfect for the DIY aqua yogi who wants a full practice to follow along with.
+Laminated aqua yoga sequences are perfect for the DIY aqua yogi who wants a full practice to follow along with.
 Laminated aqua yoga sequences are sturdy and hold up to lots of use, and eliminate the risk of getting electronics wet by the pool.